- To succeed, entrepreneurs need grit.

-- Selfie grit: Cultivate more humility cultivate more humility and make sure you aren't bragging constantly about accomplishing hard things.
+Selfie grit: Cultivate more humility, and make sure you aren't bragging constantly about accomplishing hard things.

-- Stupid grit: Stupid grit is pursuing goals at all costs in spite of hurting yourself or others.
+Stupid grit: Stupid grit is pursuing goals even if you hurt yourself or others.
 Develop relationships with other professionals and peers who will give you honest, critical feedback that you will heed.

 - Faux grit: People with faux or false grit often aren't satisfied with who they are and what they've done, so they puff themselves up.
 They take credit for doing hard things that they haven't actually done.
-The antidote is to take risks around not lying about anything, or pretending to be something you're not, to assess whether or not people still accept you.
+The antidote is to take the honest risk of not lying about anything, or pretending to be something you're not, to assess whether people still accept you.

-People who exhibit good, authentic grit don't often lose time to wasted motion in technology, other people's goals, or being reactive, so learning from those people can change focus quickly, said Miller.
+People who exhibit authentic grit don't often lose time to wasted motion in technology, other people's goals or being reactive, so learning from those people can change your focus quickly, Miller said.

-"[They] are always surrounding themselves with similar people of passion and the ability to do hard work," she told Business News Daily.
+These people are "always surrounding themselves with similar people of passion and the ability to do hard work," she told Business News Daily.
 "The fastest way I've found to getting grit and staying gritty is to change the norms in your life around who you spend time with and how you spend your leisure time."

-Miller also advised "priming" your daily work environment with reminders of the goals you're pursuing.
+Miller also advised "priming" your daily work environment with reminders of your goals.

-"The more you are surrounded by slogans, pictures and other reminders of where you are hoping to go in life, the more likely you are to be pulled forward with enthusiasm and curiosity to those places," she said.
+"The more you are surrounded by slogans, pictures and other reminders of where you are hoping to go in life, the more likely you are to be pulled forward with enthusiasm and curiosity to those places."